 - Press Clear (right of numeric keys) to deselect all fixtures and remove all changes from the programmer.
 See the next section for more Clear options. - Once you have changed any attribute, pressing a Select button will deselect all fixtures and start the selection process again.
 All previously selected fixtures (since you last pressed Clear) stay in the programmer.
-Once a fixture has been edited, the button shows a darker blue (also on the HUD).
-The picture below shows the first two fixtures selected, with the second three in the programmer and the others unselected. - You can select fixtures on another page of the preset faders by pressing the pages +/- buttons between faders 15 and 16.
-Palettes, groups and cues you have saved on the preset faders will also change with the page.
-On the touch screens you use the scroll slider, or the page buttons to the left of the fixture buttons, if you have 'Pages' set to Show (using the context menu)

-• Using Key Profiles (see section 12.2.1 on page 215) you can set the fixture touch button to latch mode so that it turns the fixture's dimmer channel on (like putting a preset fader to full).
+Once a fixture has been edited, Fixture buttons show a darker blue.
+The picture above shows the first two fixtures selected, with the second three in the programmer and the others unselected. - You can select fixtures on another page by touching one of the page buttons to the left of the fixture buttons, if you have 'Pages' set to Show (using the context button).
+Otherwise you can use the scroll slider to show more buttons.
+On fader handles, Page buttons are provided to change pages - on the Pearl Expert these are above the numeric keypad, on other consoles they are next to the faders. - Using Key Profiles (see section 13.4.1 on page 244) you can set the fixture touch button to latch mode so that it turns the fixture's dimmer channel on (like putting a preset fader to full).